iudexai/iudex-web/README.md

   env: <your_environment>, // optional
 });
 ```
 You should be all set!
-Iudex will now record logs and trace the entire life cycle for each request.
+IUDEX will now record logs and trace the entire life cycle for each request.

 Go to [https://app.iudex.ai/](https://app.iudex.ai/) to start viewing your logs and traces!